mitsuoxv/jp-gasoline/README.md

 110.8, 112.4, 118.5, 118.5 respectively.

 Lag 2 assumes 110.8, and it is close to the most recent monthly margin 110.99 at 2021 Nov.
-Let us assume this margin over all lags between Dubai crude oil prices and retail prices.
+Let us assume this margin of 110.8 over all lags between Dubai crude oil prices and retail prices.

 ![](README_files/figure-gfm/actual_counterfactual2-1.png)<!-- -->